 Ideally acupuncture treatment is also given once a week commencing from 2 weeks postpartum for a total of 3 weeks to promote stamina and recovery.
 Acupuncture can also be useful at this time to balance emotions, promote perineal healing and help with any breastfeeding problems.

 After giving a birth, the first two weeks are important to keep the body warm, avoid going outside and take easy food for digestion.
 One of the recommended foods in Korean postpartum care is seaweed soup.
 Seaweed is rich in iodine, calcium, iron and fiber.
 So it is one of the best foods that can support women’s health after giving a birth and during breastfeeding.

 In our studio, we offer Korean herbal medicine especially designed for fertility and postnatal care.

 About Jihae Ko

-Jihae Ko is an licensed acupuncturist, energy therapist and somatic movement practitioner based in Amsterdam.
-She explores health of body, mind and spirit by integrating the knowledge of acupuncture, energy healing and somatic awareness in her treatment.
+Jihae Ko is a registered acupuncturist, somatic practitioner & artist based in Amsterdam.
+She explores health of body, mind and spirit by integrating the knowledge of Chinese medicine, energy healing and somatic awareness in her treatment.
 She helps her clients to feel at rest and assist healing process where clients can connect to their own self- healing capacity.